-Given below, are properties regarded to be important, based on the process/product types and application.
+Given below are properties regarded to be important based on the process/product types and application.

 In general, it is necessary for glazes to be in compression in the fired state to prevent the fault of crazing; hence, a differential of 0.02% to 0.04% at about 550 °C is usually recommended.
 Excessive compression could result in a fault called peeling.

-Glazes are used in various applications, some of which include the following:
+Glazes are used in various applications, including:

-- Sanitaryware - basins, toilets, bathtubs, and so on
+- Sanitaryware - basins, toilets, bathtubs

-- Ornaments - figurines, giftware, and so on
+- Ornaments - figurines, giftware

 - Tiles - floor and wall tiles